Simon Waxman

 “Reports of the demise of Israeli-U.S. relations are not only premature, they’re just wrong.”
 It is hard to disagree.

-The celebration of King’s official legacy as a cuddly figure of unity and tolerance serves to erase his politics from public memory.
+Celebrating him as a figure of unity and tolerance erases his actual politics from public memory.

 To be a nuclear-armed state is to invest the executive with dictatorial powers over immeasurable destructive capacity.